sebastien-bouffier/Bidoo/README.md

 ## Last changes

 0.5.16 clACos is TiARE's brother.
-The sole difference is that the phase is split in 4 segments and you can chose waveform and set phase distortion per segment.
+The sole difference is that cycles are split in 4 parts and you can chose waveform and set phase distortion per part.

 ## License